-Award Maximum Allowed

-Federal Pell Grant Standard Academic Year 2021-2022

-up to \$6,495 per standard academic

-year with Year-Round Federal Pell

-Grant up to \$9,742.50 per calendar year

-Federal Supplemental Federal guidelines require the awarding

-Educational Opportunity Grant of FSEOG to the neediest population.

-(FSEOG) The College starts with students that have a zero Estimated Family

-Contribution (EFC).
-FSEOG for the

-2021-2022 standard academic year

-are based on fund availability and can

-generally range from \$650 to \$700

-per standard academic award year.

-Eligible students are automatically

-considered for this grant.
+Federal Pell Grant Standard Academic Year 2021-2022 up to \$6,495 per standard academic year with Year-Round Federal Pell Grant up to \$9,742.50 per calendar year Federal Supplemental Educational Opportunity Grant (FSEOG) Federal guidelines require the awarding of FSEOG to the neediest population.
+The College starts with students that have a zero Estimated Family Contribution (EFC).
+FSEOG for the 2021-2022 standard academic year are based on fund availability and can generally range from \$650 to \$700 per standard academic award year.
+Eligible students are automatically considered for this grant.
 The FAFSA

-must be completed annually.
-Students who exhaust their Pell eligibility are not

-eligible for FSEOG.

-Federal Work Study (FWS) Awards vary
+Federal Work Study (FWS)

-Veterans' Benefits Awards vary
+Veterans' Benefits

-Federal Aid to Native Americans Awards vary
+Federal Aid to Native Americans

-Social Security Benefits Awards vary
+Social Security Benefits

-Direct Parent Loan for Undergraduate Students Up to the cost of attendance minus other financial aid/ assistance and other resources for each standard academic year
+Awards vary